 When I’m not working on this blog, I work as a writer and photographer, and today I’m sharing some of my “secrets” for taking better outdoor portraits of children.
 Fall is a wonderful time for outdoor photography.
-However, these handy tips can be applied any time of the year!
+However, these handy tips can be applied to outdoor portraits any time of the year!

 Find the best light

 Forget the background, forget the props, forget the outfits.
-The word photography literally means drawing or writing with light, and when you plan your portraits, the most important thing to look for is good light.
-If you’re going to use natural light only, the best times to shoot portraits are early in the morning or later in the evening.
+The word photography literally means drawing or writing with light, and when you plan your outdoor portraits, the most important thing to look for is good light.
+If you’re going to use natural light only, the best times to shoot outdoor portraits are early in the morning or later in the evening.
 The sun produces its softest and most appealing light in the last hour before sunset, or what photographers sometimes call “the golden hour.”
 Back light your child with the sun for a nice halo effect, or light from the side to create attractive shadows.
 Avoid dappled sun on faces, as this makes the skin look spotty.
 Overcast days usually also work well for portraits, since the clouds soften the light.

 TIP: Use a white sheet to reflect sunlight back onto your child’s face when shooting in the evening.
 If you have to photograph in the middle of the day you can also soften the light by letting the sun filter through the sheet.